-- 5. Prepare a solution of one (1) quart vinegar to five (5) gallons water.
-Pour the solution into the fresh water gravity fill inlet. - 6.
-Continue to fill the fresh water tank with until full. - 7.
-Repeat steps 2-4 above.
+- 5. PREPARE a Vinegar Solution of one (1) quart vinegar to five (5) gallons water.
+Pour the Vinegar Solution into the fresh water gravity fill inlet. - 6.
+CONTINUE to fill the fresh water tank with until full. - 7.
+REPEAT steps 2-4 above.